deadlydog/VS.DiffAllFiles/docs/Contributing/SupportingNewVisualStudioVersions.md

 # Supporting New Visual Studio Versions

-Here are the steps taken to add Visual Studio 2019 support to Diff All Files:
+Here are the steps taken to add Visual Studio 2019 support to Diff All Files.
+For versions newer than 2022, use the 2022 project as a source to copy from:

 1. Make sure there are no pending changes, and do a `git clean -xfd` to remove all temp files.
 1. Copy the `VS.DiffAllFiles.VS2017` project directory, and name it `VS.DiffAllFiles.VS2019`.